Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 Iwata's comments quickly drew attention in Japan.
 In response to questions about red and green zones on the ship, Health Minister Katsunobu Kato insisted that sections of the ship have been "properly managed," The Japan Times reports.
 It adds that another government official said the crew had taken "thorough measures" to stop infections from spreading.

-In the YouTube video, Iwata called the ship's environment "completely chaotic," saying that "people could come and go" regardless of whether they were wearing PPE — personal protective equipment such as gloves, face masks and other gear.
+In the YouTube video, Iwata called the ship's environment "completely chaotic," saying that "people could come and go" regardless of whether they were wearing personal protective equipment such as gloves, face masks and other gear.
 He added that one medical officer had seemingly given up protecting herself and others, believing she was likely already infected.

 "I dealt with lots of infections — more than 20 years," Iwata said.
 "I was in Africa dealing with the Ebola outbreak.
 I was in other countries dealing with the cholera outbreak.
 I was in China in 2003 to deal with SARS."